 Data is often presented as a variable by variable graphs, or bivariate plots and include angle-angle plots and phase-plane portraits.
 With data on both axes varying, analyses are more complex.
-Understand more and join us for this free sports biomechanics webinar.
+Understand more and watch this free sports biomechanics webinar.

 Learning Outcomes of the Sports Biomechanics Webinar